penk/WeirdFlexButOk-MX/README.md

 ![](images/underglow.jpg)

-Similar to the[Choc version](https://github.com/penk/WeirdFlexButOk), this keyboard features a `0.8mm` PCB with curved traces (kerf cuts) near the thumb clusters.
-These cuts enable the board to flex along the contour of the 3D printed case, providing a `20°` tilt and `10°` tent from a single PCB.
+Similar to the [Choc version](https://github.com/penk/WeirdFlexButOk), this keyboard features a `0.8mm` PCB with curved traces (kerf cuts) near the thumb clusters.
+These cuts allow the board to flex along the contour of the 3D printed case, forming a `20°` tilt and `10°` tent from a single PCB.

 ## Features